famorcia/modern_cpp_examples/README.md

-# c11-examples
+# Modern C++ Examples

-C++ 11 examples is set of self-contained examples for playing with cpp
+Modern C++ examples is set of self-contained examples for playing with cpp.

 ## Compiler settings
 In Linux environment you could use the env CC and CXX for changing compiler type.